isomerpages/moe-bendemeersec/_resources-for-student-n-parent/Sale of Books and Uniform.md

 ---
 During school holiday, the bookshop will be operating at Level 1 Classroom.

-Besides books and stationery, students can also buy school uniforms.

 The bookshop is opened on the following days with the operating hours as follows:
 Mon-Fri: 9.00am - 3.00pm,  Sat: 9.00am - 11.30am.